-I was also very pleased to win a place on a writer development scheme, Writers’ Block North East 2017
+I was very pleased to win a place on a writer development scheme, Writers’ Block North East 2017

 Meanwhile, I am seeking an agent/publisher for my YA historical novel, Bladesmith.
 Set against the Harrying of the North, it tells of Gudrid, an 11th century village blacksmith’s daughter who dreams of crafting the world’s finest, most desirable swords.
 But when William the Conqueror decides to crush English resistance, Gudrid sees the swords she coveted deal death.
 She and her six-year old sister escape into the wild, but how can Gudrid keep them alive amidst snow, hunger and marauding armies?